European common values are

 Inclusive and high quality education and training, at all levels, as well as the European dimension of teaching, are paramount for creating and maintaining a cohesive European society.
 Learning about Europe's common heritage and diversity, and getting a good understanding of the origins and functioning of the EU is essential for every citizen.

-The proposal for a Council Recommendation on Common values, Inclusive Education and the European Dimension of Teaching was adopted in January 2018.
+The Council Recommendation on Common values, Inclusive Education, and the European Dimension of Teaching was proposed by the Commission on 17 January 2018 and adopted by the Council on 22 May 2018.
 Its goal is to strengthen national democracies and bolster our Union.
 It is also aimed at strengthening social cohesion in order to fight the rise of populism, xenophobia, radicalisation, divisive nationalism and the spreading of fake news.

-Four objectives form the core of the proposal:
+Four objectives form the core of the recommendation:

 - Promote common values at all levels of education;